-The divorce attorneys with the Law Office of Bryan Fagan, PLLC understand that no two divorces are the same and that each client our office represents demands and deserves personalized treatment and counsel.
+The divorce attorneys with the Law Office of Bryan Fagan, PLLC understand that no two divorces are the same.
+Each client, our office represents demands and deserves personalized treatment and counsel.

-This blog post will detail some instances from our years of family law experience in southeast Texas of when divorces can shift into high conflict divorces.
-By far the most typical example of a high conflict divorce is when the child custody issue is front and center.
+This blog post will detail some instances from our years of family law experience in southeast Texas when divorces can shift into high conflict divorces.
+By far, the most typical example of a high conflict divorce is when the child custody issue is front and center.

-These types of divorces are more expensive, due to each party having to pay their lawyers to do more work and spend more time on their case, and can be emotionally draining as well.
-If you are a person who is contemplating divorce or are facing the prospect of your spouse filing for divorce against you then the next few paragraphs should be especially important to you.
+These types of divorces are more expensive due to each party having to pay their lawyers to do more work, spend more time on their case, and be emotionally draining.
+If you are a person who is contemplating divorce or are facing the prospect of your spouse filing for divorce against you, then the next few paragraphs should be especially important to you.

 What I will state at the outset of this section of the blog is that I have walked out of courtrooms with clients who have had judges rule in their favor, and I’ve walked out of courtrooms with clients who have had judges rule in their spouse’s favor.

 You may be surprised to learn that their faces look fairly similar no matter the result.
 Most folks at that point are just happy to be done with the fighting and are ready to deal with their new realities.
-It is rare that any one party is completely satisfied with the results of their divorce case, especially when it comes to child custody.
+Anyone party is rarely delighted with their divorce case results, especially when it comes to child custody.

 What sort of issues bring about these high conflict child custody cases?
 A lawyer’s favorite answer to give a client is, “Well, it depends.”

-There are situations that involve physical danger either to a child, a spouse or both.
-Those are instances where high conflict persons put themselves in high conflict situation and a high conflict divorce and child custody contest is easily foreseeable.
-Examples of the sort of issues that lead to high conflict custody disputes include family violence and drug/alcohol abuse.
+Some situations involve physical danger either to a child, a spouse, or both.
+Those are instances where high conflict persons put themselves in a high conflict situation, and a high conflict divorce and child custody contest is easily foreseeable.
+Examples of issues that lead to high conflict custody disputes include family violence and drug/alcohol abuse.

 Parental Alienation a huge cause of high conflict custody cases

-The behaviors involved in parental alienation include any kind of purposeful behavior the goal of which is to draw the child closer to the alienating parent and away from the other parent.
-A divorce offers a perfect opportunity for the alienating parent to discuss the issues of the marriage with the child.
+The behaviors involved in parental alienation include any purposeful behavior, which is to draw the child closer to the alienating parent and away from the other parent.
+Divorce offers a perfect opportunity for the alienating parent to discuss marriage issues with the child.

-By doing so, the child receives a one-sided view of what is happening in the relationship and in the family.
-The real issue is that a child is not mature enough to understand the complex relational issues the family is facing and there is a risk of doing long term damage.
-In the short term, the alienating parent can anger their soon to be ex-spouse with their behavior in a way that can lead to a contentious and conflict filled divorce.
+By doing so, the child receives a one-sided view of what is happening in the relationship and the family.
+The real issue is that a child is not mature enough to understand the complex relational issues the family is facing, and there is a risk of long-term damage.
+In the short term, the alienating parent can anger their soon to be ex-spouse with their behavior in a way that can lead to a contentious and conflict-filled divorce.

-The grandparents were ready to swoop in and buy Christmas presents and just generally help make the holiday more “normal.”
-The children were told that if not for Grandma and Grandpa there would not have been a Christmas in that year.
+The grandparents were ready to swoop in and buy Christmas presents and generally help make the holiday more “normal.”
+The children were told that if not for Grandma and Grandpa, there would not have been a Christmas that year.

 It took a lot of conversation and counseling with our office to allow him to understand that going tit for tat with his wife on these issues would not serve a higher purpose.
 In fact, exacerbating an already conflict rich environment by engaging in similar behavior would have been detrimental to the children and himself.